May 18, 2016

 From the OASIS Website, we have:

 The original approved specification set (without errata markup) consists of:

-In the next post, we will begin looking at the various use cases for SAML 2.0 and examples of each.
-This part of the series is admittedly not the most exciting, but it does serve as an important first step toward our goal of making a detailed comparison between SAML 2.0 and JWT.
-It also serves as a useful introduction to those who are unfamiliar with the topic.
-Stay tuned; there is much more to come on the topic of SAML and JWT.
+In the next post, we will begin looking at the various use cases for SAML v2.0 and examples of each.
+This part of the SAML topic is admittedly not very interesting, but it serves as a very important first step toward our eventual goal of a detailed comparison of SAML v2.0 and JWT.
+These first couple posts on the topic should also serve as a useful introduction to those who are unfamiliar with the topic.
+Stay tuned; there is much more to come on the topic of SAML & JWT.

 Sharing insights from the Go developer conference in San Diego, affectionately referred to as GopherCon, to try and answer a fundamental question: should Go be used for enterprise applications?

 How to use the Amazon API Gateway in a multi-account environment where one instance can be used to manage a variety of APIs deployed across multiple accounts.